What is amortization?

-In most mortgages, the amount paid each month in interest progressively decreases, while simultaneously the amount owed on the principle progressively increases, until payments against the principle are higher than those against interest.
+In most mortgages, the amount paid each month in interest progressively decreases, while simultaneously the amount owed on the principal progressively increases, until payments against the principal are higher than those against interest.
 The rate at which the balance decreases is called an amortization schedule.

 The payment schedule of the loan, or term, determines how quickly it amortizes each month, with payments divided into equal amounts over the life of the loan.
 While borrowers pay more each month with a 15-year loan, they’ll end up paying less overall than they would if paying the same loan over 30 years.

 Amortization also refers to the practice of spreading out business expenses over the course of years, as opposed to paying them off all at once.
 This allows the business to soften the blow of expenses by showing one large expense as a series of smaller ones over a period of time.

 Is your mortgage amortizing at an unmanageable rate?
 You might benefit from refinancing it.

 Teresa has a 30-year, fixed-rate mortgage on her new home in the amount of $700,000, meaning that, including interest, her monthly payment is $3,758.
 Her first payment this year is $2,917 against the interest and $841 against the principal, leaving her a balance of $699,159.
 The following month, her interest payment has gone down just a little bit, to $2,913, while the principal payment has gone up, to $845, leaving her with a balance of $698,314.